mm

 As more and more apps enter the marketplace, consumers have more options than ever to choose from.
 They are looking for an outstanding experience with a device and want value from the app in return.

-If the app is difficult to use or provides a less than stellar experience, consumers have no problem looking elsewhere.
+If the app is difficult to use or provides a less-than-stellar experience, consumers have no problem looking elsewhere.
 Today, 76 percent of customers will switch brands for an experience that meets their expectations.

 But it’s not just consumers who want to benefit from their device’s data.
 Companies also want to collect the data generated by engaged users of the device and app because it will tell them more about their customers, how their products are used, and much more.